jrsupplee/mmdtops/README.md

 local user configuration files in `~/.config/mmdtops.ini`.
 See the `/etc/mmdtops.ini` for details on configuration values.

+# Security Issues

+The program creates temporary files while processing in the directory given in the `$TMPDIR` environment variable.
+If `$TMPDIR` is undefined the temporary directory defaults to `/tmp`.
+If the program were to fail for some reason, it is possible that copies of your files would remain in the temporary directory.

 # See Also

 github repositories for: